rchain/bounties/ISSUE_TEMPLATE.md

-# All
+### For all issues
+[Keep italic labels, replace brackets with answer]

+*Describe how the building and implementation of this task will benefit the RChain Membership or the RChain blockchain:*

-_Please make the issue SMART: Specific, Measurable, Achievable, Realistic, Timely._
+[Please make the issue SMART: Specific, Measurable, Achievable, Realistic, Timely.]

-Measure of Completion:
-Suggested Budget:
+*Estimated Budget of Task:* $[000]  \
+*Estimated Timeline Required to Complete the Task:* [days/weeks]  \
+*Measure of Completion:* [measure]

-_See CONTRIBUTING.md for details on budget and reward process._
+[See CONTRIBUTING.md for details on budget and reward process.]

-# Translators
+### For Translators

 Thanks for your interest in telling the story of RChain in another language.